-In part, even this evocation can be understood more broadly: one commonplace of studies of the senses in the nineteenth century (particularly in France) is that the sense of smell became increasingly linked with sexuality, particularly since at least in polite mixed company, the expression of sexuality through the other senses was increasingly restricted (see Corbin 1986: 177-88; Classen et al. 1994: 84).
-Much more specifically however, Tahiti was seen as both highly scented and highly sexualized almost from the beginning.5 In the French (and more broadly western) imaginary, Polynesia and the South Seas have long been associated with supposedly open and free sexuality, and Tahiti in particular has played a central role in this fantasy.
+In part, even this evocation of fragrant sensuality can be understood more broadly: one commonplace of studies of the senses in the nineteenth century (particularly in France) is that the sense of smell became increasingly linked with sexuality, particularly since at least in polite mixed company, the expression of sexuality through the other senses was increasingly restricted (see Corbin 1986: 177-88, and Classen, Howes and Synnott 1994: 84).
+Much more specifically however, Tahiti has been seen by outsiders as both highly scented and highly sexualized right from the beginning.5 In the French (and more broadly Western) imaginary, Polynesia and the South Seas have long been associated with supposedly open and free sexuality, and Tahiti in particular has played a central role in this fantasy.
 Ever since Captain James Cook discovered the island in 1767, and especially since the French captain Baron de Bougainville arrived in 1768 and subsequently published an account of his voyage, the mention of Tahiti has evoked images of nubile maidens swimming eagerly to the boats of waiting sailors, removing their garments, and freely offering themselves up to the visitors, in exchange for perhaps a metal nail or knife.
 Of course the reality of these colonial encounters was far more complex than the simplistic accounts offered in the West in the eighteenth century.
-But nevertheless, among the many locations colonized during the eighteenth and nineteenth centuries, Tahiti and Polynesia stand out for the degree to which the sexual component of their identities was dominant.
+6 But nevertheless, among the many locations colonized during the eighteenth and nineteenth centuries, Tahiti and Polynesia stand out for the degree to which the sexual component of their identities was dominant.
 One could say that whereas for other colonized areas, the supposed task of the colonizer was to suppress violence, or ignorance, or pestilence, or nomadism, or resistance, for the colonizers of Tahiti, especially the missionaries who arrived in 1797 and the French Catholics who took over in 1845, the foremost task was understood to be the suppression of sexuality, to a degree unique in the colonized world.
+This is not to say that struggles over sexuality are not a common theme of colonial and postcolonial relations generally; rather, the unique supposed 'freedom' of sexual relations in early Tahiti, the attractiveness of this freedom to many in the West and its challenge to Western mores, and the fierce need to both re-imagine and repress it on the part of others in the West, has made the stakes surrounding sexuality especially high in Tahiti.

-Historical records amply document this point, and recent literary production in French by Tahitian authors, such as Louise Peltzer's Lettre à Poutaveri, or Arioi by Vairaumati no Ra'iātea, have focused heavily on the missionization period and the imposition of nineteenth century western bourgeois standards of sexual conduct on Tahiti and the Society Islands.7 In the eyes especially of the Protestant and Catholic Churches, the Tahitians have had the dubious task of both restraining their own sexuality and resisting westerners' sexual impulses.
-The struggle over sexuality in
+Historical records amply document this point, and recent literary production in French by Tahitian authors, such as Louise Peltzer's Lettre à Poutaveri, or Arioi by Vairaumati no Ra'iātea, has focused heavily on the missionization period and the imposition of nineteenth century Western bourgeois standards of sexual conduct on Tahiti and the Society Islands.
+In the eyes especially of the Protestant and Catholic Churches, the Tahitians have had the dubious task of both restraining their own sexuality and resisting Westerners' sexual impulses.